dafny-lang/dafny/docs/_includes/Statements.md

 explicit handling of failure values.

-TODO: Instead of requiring PropagateFailure, instead just desugar by calling CallerType.newFailure(this.error);

 ### Failure returns and exceptions

 The `:-` mechanism for exceptional returns is like the exceptions used in other programming languages, with some similarities and differences.

  * There is essentially just one kind of 'exception' in Dafny, the variations of the failure-compatible data type.
-Information about the failure is carried in the error message.
-   * A caller indicates that it accepts exceptional returns by declaring its first output to have a failure-compatible type.
-This is analogous to declaring that a method (e.g. in Java) might throw an exception.
-   * There is no such thing as an undeclared exception in Dafny.
-If a caller does not itself have a failure output value, then that caller may not use `:-`; it must receive any failure values from methods it calls using `:=` and then do something appropriate with the value.
-Because the failure value from the callee must be explicitly received, it cannot be silently ignored.
-(This is true of all the outputs from a called method.)
-   * Exceptions are passed up the call stack whether or not intervening methods are aware of the possibility of an exception, that is, wheether or not the intervening methods have declared that they throw exceptions.
+ * Exceptions are passed up the call stack whether or not intervening methods are aware of the possibility of an exception, that is, whether or not the intervening methods have declared that they throw exceptions.
+Not so in Dafny: a failure is passed up the call stack only if each caller has a failure-compatible first out-parameter, is itself called in a `:-=` statement, and returns a value that responds true to `IsFailure()`.
-Not so in Dafny: all methods that might contain failure-return callees must explicitly handle those failures using either `:=` statements to recieve the failure value or using `:-` statements and the caller's own failure-return value.
+ * All methods that containing failure-return callees must explicitly handle those failures using either `:-` statements or using `:=` statements with a LHS to receive the failure value.

 ## Variable Declaration Statement
 ````grammar